murdinc/crusher/README.md

 3. Run the same command again, and this time it will find the servers you have set up, and run the configurations against them:

 	![remote-configure](screenshots/remote-configure.png)

+4. Your servers should now be serving "Hello World!" from port 80.

 ## Roadmap / Not yet implemented
 - SSH Key Authentication (still needs callback func)